Eldeston/Creative-Computing/Year 1/Classes/Digital Storytelling/Class 02 - Digital Storytelling.md

 # Editor's Notes

 > [!NOTE]
 > There's a quote from Pilgrim's Progress movie on imagination.
-Imagination is one of God's characters as the Creator of the universe and we are created in His image, proving God's influence and existence on us.
+Imagination is one of God's characters as the Creator of the universe and we are created in His image, proving that we are image bearers of God and His proof of existence through us.
 ## Structure
 Storytelling should always come in narrative form as you are describing your experience in the form of stories.
 Stories can come in 2 types - personal and documentary.
 Personal can be about others or oneself.
 ## Form